pedro-rener/pedro-rener/README.md

 **Talking about Personal Stuffs:**

-- 💻 I am currently learning HTML, CSS and JAVASCRIPT;
+- 💻 I am currently learning HTML, CSS and JAVASCRIPT.
-- 🤔 My interests are Web Development, Games and Animes
+- 🤔 My interests are Web Development, Games and Animes.
-- 💬 Ask me about anything, I'm happy to help;
+- 💬 Ask me about anything, I'm happy to help.
 - 📫 Send an email to alvsxpdr@gmail.com to contact me.
 - 📝 See my [Curriculum Vitae] (Link) to get more info.